 If your account details or any other information about you changes, tell us straightaway.

 How you must protect your money and information

 - Barclays Mobile Banking gives you access to your bank accounts, so you need to make sure you don’t allow anybody else to log into your account

 - Never give anyone else your passcode or other security details.
 If you suspect that someone else knows them, call us immediately on 0333 200 1014* (outside the UK dial +44 333 200 1014)

 - If you don’t let us know, we may not pay you back if someone takes money from your account because they knew your account details

 - Some devices allow you to use your fingerprint for logging into the app.
-If you enable this feature, then anyone whose fingerprint is registered on your phone or tablet will be able to log into the app and access your accounts.
-You should therefore delete any other fingerprints registered on the device first; otherwise, transactions made by anyone who has their fingerprint registered on the device will be treated as being authorised by you
+If you enable this feature, then anyone whose fingerprint is registered on your phone or tablet may be able to log into the app and access your accounts.
+Therefore, you must not activate this feature if you allow other people to access your phone or tablet using their fingerprint.
+You should delete any other fingerprints registered on the device first; otherwise, transactions made by anyone else who has their fingerprint registered on the device will be treated as being authorised by you

 - Don’t install or use the app on a jail-broken or rooted device.
 These have had their security features changed in order to work, which makes them less secure, and means that fraudsters could access your phone or tablet and steal your information or money

 If someone wants to know your security details

 We won’t ever phone you or send you an email asking for your security details.
 Nor will we ever ask anybody to do this for us.
 If anyone contacts you asking for your security details, they may be a fraudster.
 Tell us immediately on 0333 200 1014* (outside the UK dial +44 333 200 1014)